 The Top 10 Post-Apocalyptic Films

 25%.
 Ignore the critics, this film is fantastic if you have the right expectations.
 It's a hard-hitting horror show set in the basement of a New York high rise apartment, where nine strangers gather to survive a nuclear holocaust.
 Despite uneasiness and distrust, they try working together at first, and do pretty well until cabin fever, radiation sickness, and their own base humanity take over.
-There's torture, rape, sex slavery, and full-blown lunacy on display, but unlike The Road, there's no light at the end of the tunnel -- which in this case happens to be, literally, a tunnel of shit.
-The Divide holds humanity completely captive to misanthropy and is the best Lord of the Flies-themed film I've ever seen.
+There's torture, rape, sex slavery, and full-blown lunacy on display, but unlike The Road (see #2 below), there's no light at the end of the tunnel -- which in this case happens to be, literally, a tunnel of shit.
+The Divide holds humanity completely captive to misanthropy and is unquestionably the best Lord of the Flies-themed film I've ever seen.
 The performances are brilliant; even I was deeply chilled by what Gens believes people are really like under our societal conditioning.

 100%.
 A #1 favorite on many post-apocalyptic lists, and the best movie sequel in any genre.
-Along with Conan the Barbarian, it was among the first R-rated films I saw as a young teen, and it left a brutal impression.
+Along with Conan the Barbarian, it was among the first R-rated films I saw as a young teen, and it left a serious impression.
 The '80s were a horrible decade for film, but a few gems like this from '80-'82 felt like layovers from the '70s.
 Like Conan (and Snake Plissken, see #7 below), Mad Max is an amoral anti-hero straight out of pulp escapism, something Edgar Rice Burroughs could have created, and his solitary wanderings across a wasteland remain an incredibly inspiring archetype.
 There's so much about this film impossible to forget: the feral kid with the boomerang who narrates the story as an adult, the amazing road stunts for pre-CGI days, and the idea of gasoline being the most precious commodity -- which resonates rather loudly in the 21st century.
 The Road Warrior has a high rewatch value, and I've seen it well over a dozen times by now.

 87%.
 What hasn't been said about The Matrix?
 I will say this: it got me hooked on going to the theater to see movies instead of relying almost exclusively on the VCR.
 (Chucking the VCR and embracing DVDs would soon follow.)
 The Wachowski brothers managed to work in everything just for me: martial arts (I'm embarrassed to say I loved those god-awful '80s ninja films), realities inside the mind (Doctor Who's Deadly Assassin from the '70s was actually the first to use the matrix), with as much philosophy as action, even neo-gnosticism, and all in the context of a horrifying future where machines rule and people are nothing more than chemical batteries.
 And never mind that Keanu Reeves can't act to save himself.
 Here he doesn't need to.
 But skip the lousy sequels.